-Another way to travel sustainably in Australia is to stay in eco-friendly accommodation.
-There are various sustainable options, from hostels to luxurious resorts.
-For backpackers hitting the Great Ocean Road, Apollo Bay Eco YHA has implemented energy and water-saving techniques to reduce its environmental impact.
-Located on the Great Barrier Reef, Lady Elliot Island Eco Resort aims to be 100% sustainable by 2020.
-Finally, Emirates One&Only Wolgan Valley in the World Heritage-listed Greater Blue Mountains is the world’s first hotel to receive CarbonZero’s internationally accredited carbon-neutral certification.
+Eco-friendly accommodation is a no-brainer.
+And there are various tiers to it, from hostels to luxurious resorts.
+For backpackers hitting the Great Ocean Road, stay at Apollo Bay Eco YHA, which is pioneering energy- and water-saving techniques to reduce its environmental impact.
+Meanwhile, on the Great Barrier Reef, Orpheus Island Lodge offers a number of eco-friendly tours to guests, has its own vegetable patch, and supports projects and organisations committed to preserving and protecting the Great Barrier Reef through its Reef Keepers Fund.
+There’s also Emirates One&Only Wolgan Valley in the World Heritage-listed Greater Blue Mountains, which was the world’s first hotel to receive CarbonZero’s internationally accredited carbon-neutral certification.

 Take public transport

-Greyhound is the largest bus network in Australia.
-They also have a carbon offset initiative, where passengers can pay an extra $1 to help support carbon dioxide reduction projects.
-Once in major Australian cities, make the most of their public transport networks.
-Melbourne has a public bike network, as well as trams, trains and buses.
+Walking is of course the most environmentally friendly mode of transport, but Australia is a big old place.
+To get from A to B, take a Greyhound Bus – the company has the largest network in Australia.
+They also have a carbon offset initiative, whereby passengers can pay an extra $1 to help support carbon dioxide reduction projects.
+When in Melbourne, utilise its public bike network, as well as trams, trains and buses.
 Meanwhile, Brisbane and Sydney’s public transport networks also include ferries.
-Don’t forget, walking is the best mode of transport for the environment.

 Visit wildlife sanctuaries

-One of the best parts about visiting Australia is seeing the adorable native wildlife.
-There are many wildlife sanctuaries across the country, which are focused on conservation and reducing their carbon footprint.
-Currumbin Wildlife Sanctuary participates in 16 different conservation projects.
-Bonorong Wildlife Sanctuary in Tasmania has several sustainability initiatives in place, and won the EPA Sustainability Innovation in Industry Award in 2013.
-Steve Irwin’s legacy, Australia Zoo is also working to reduce its carbon footprint in all areas, from biodegradable coffee cups to a mobile phone recycling program.
+Australia has incredible native wildlife – and there are many many wildlife sanctuaries across the country, which are focused on conservation and carbon footprint reduction.
+For example, Currumbin Wildlife Sanctuary participates in 16 different conservation projects; Bonorong Wildlife Sanctuary in Tasmania has several sustainability initiatives in place, and won the EPA Sustainability Innovation in Industry Award in 2013; and Steve Irwin’s legacy, Australia Zoo, is working to reduce its carbon footprint in all areas, from biodegradable coffee cups to a mobile phone recycling programme.

 Ecotourism is all about having a positive impact on the environment you’re visiting.
-One big way to do this is through supporting locals.
-This can include visiting farmers’ markets, buying products in independent shops and joining locally-run tours and cultural experiences.
-At Mossman Gorge near Cairns, you can go on a Dreamtime Walk led by a local indigenous guide, to learn more about the area’s Aboriginal history.
-In Uluru, there’s the Aboriginal Homelands Experience, where a traditional owner of the land teaches visitors about the Anangu people’s history.
+And this means supporting local communities in whatever capacity that might be.
+It could include visiting farmers’ markets, buying products in independent shops and joining locally run tours and cultural experiences.
+At Mossman Gorge near Cairns, you can learn about the area’s Aboriginal history on a Dreamtime Walk led by a local indigenous guide; while in Uluru, there’s the Aboriginal Homelands Experience, in which a traditional owner of the land teaches visitors about the Anangu people’s history.

 Take a walk

-As mentioned, walking is a very carbon-neutral and environmentally-friendly way to explore Australia.
-If you enjoy bushwalking and extensive hikes, here are some suggestions.
-The Great Ocean Walk is a 100-kilometre (62-mile) trek that follows the infamous Great Ocean Road, from Apollo Bay to the Twelve Apostles.
-The Murray River Walk is an eco-certified company that organises a three-night, four-day journey along the Murray River.
-Another local operator, Tasmanian Walking Company does several hikes across the island state, including at the Bay of Fires and Cradle Mountain.
-They take sustainable travel seriously.
+If you enjoy bushwalking and extensive hikes, the Great Ocean Walk is a 100km (62mi) trek that follows the infamous Great Ocean Road, from Apollo Bay to the Twelve Apostles.
+Some of its iconic trails include the Murray River Walk, which can be traced with an eco-certified company who organise a four-day journey along the Murray River.
+Another local operator, Tasmanian Walking Company, hosts several hikes across the island state, including at the Bay of Fires and Cradle Mountain.